dinaharison/soa-co-react/Readme.md

 ```

 this command will only run unit tests
+in order.
-in order to test all the functionnalities
+To test all the functionnalities
-perform end-to-end testing by using libraries such as Cypress
+perform end-to-end testing by using libraries such as Cypress.

-backend testing was done on postman
+backend testing was done on postman.

 ## API Reference